 The enterprise accounting software market

 The accounting software market is experiencing rapid growth.
-According to recent data by Allied Market Research, the global accounting software market was valued at $11.9 billion in 2020.
-By 2030, the market is expected to reach $70.2 billion.
+According to data by Allied Market Research, the global accounting software market was valued at $11.9 billion in 2020; by 2030, the market is expected to reach $70.2 billion.

 According to the report, the growth of accounting software use can be attributed to an increase in the adoption of technology used for improving business productivity.
 Another inspiration behind the growth is the push to utilize automation to eliminate manual processes and accounting mistakes.

 It’s important to note the effects of COVID-19 when considering the rapid growth of accounting software.
-In an effort to be proactive and fight back against future threats, many enterprises are prioritizing automation and other tools to modernize their accounting practices.
-And many are looking for cloud-based software solutions for easy access, whether employees are working in the office or remotely.
+In an effort to be proactive and fight against future threats, many enterprises are prioritizing automation and other tools to modernize their accounting practices.
+In addition, many businesses are looking for cloud-based software solutions for easy access, whether employees are working in the office or remotely.

 Key benefits of enterprise accounting software